cardboard-iguana/cardboard-iguana.com/notes/export-highlights-and-annotations-from-kobo-ereaders.md

 author:: Nathan Acks

-Open up D:/.kobo/Kobo/Kobo eReader.conf (where D: is the Kobo’s mount point) and add (or modify) the following block:
+Open up D:/.kobo/Kobo/Kobo eReader.conf (where D: is the Kobo's mount point) and add (or modify) the following block:

 ```ini
 [FeatureSettings]